UnivaCorporation/urb-k8s/README.md

 The build process produces a distribution archive which includes following components:

-- an archive with binary components: liburb.so, redis, fetcher, command executor, example frameworks
+- an archive with binary components: liburb.so, redis, fetcher, command executor, several C++ example frameworks
 - an architecture specific and architecture independent archives with Python eggs for Mesos and all required dependencies
 - Universal Resource Broker Service Python egg
 - Python example framework